Samantha Hunt: Early life

 Hunt was born the youngest of six children in 1971.
 Her father was an editor, her mother is a painter.
 She moved in 1989 to attend the University of Vermont, where she studied literature, printmaking and geology.
 She received her MFA from Warren Wilson College, before moving to New York City in 1999.

 Career

 Books

 Hunt's debut novel, The Seas, first published in 2004, is a magical-realist novel about a young girl in a Northern town who believes herself to be a mermaid.
-The book was voted one of Village Voice Literary Supplement's Favorite Books of 2004, and won the National Book Foundation award for "5 under 35" in 2006.
+The book was voted one of the Village Voice Literary Supplement's Favorite Books of 2004, and won the National Book Foundation award for 5 Under 35 in 2006.
 In 2018, The Seas was republished by Tin House Books in 2018 with a foreword by Maggie Nelson.

 In 2008, she published her second novel, The Invention of Everything Else through Houghton Mifflin Harcourt.
 The novel provides a fictionalized account of the final days of inventor Nikola Tesla.
 It won both the Bard Fiction Prize in 2010, and was shortlisted for the Orange Prize.

 Her other novels include Mr. Splitfoot (2016), a ghost story, and The Dark Dark: Stories (2017), a collection of short stories.